 - until the authorised officer indicates that he is reasonably satisfied that such requirements are being complied with. - 9.
 The proprietor shall report the loss of either of the identification plates to the Licensing Authority within 24 hours, or on the next licensing working day. - 10.
-The Hackney Carriage hereby licensed shall be kept internally and externally clean, free from corrosion and other bodily defects and, shall be mechanically maintained to a high standard at all times. - 11.
+The Hackney Carriage hereby licensed shall be kept internally and externally clean, free from corrosion and other bodily defects and, shall be mechanically maintained to a high standard at all times and all upholstery must be kept clean and free from stains and tears.. - 11.
 The Bye laws made by the Licensing Authority on 11th December 1962 and confirmed on 6th February 1963 (as subsequently amended) shall be fully complied with. - 12.
 A notice of the design prescribed by the Licensing Authority shall be permanently affixed where it can be clearly seen inside the passenger area of the vehicle informing passengers of how they may complain or record a compliment. - 13.
 All Hackney carriages must have an electronic payment facility to accept debit/credit card and contactless payments. - The electronic payment device must be kept in the vehicle, be fully operational and available for immediate use at all times the vehicle is being used for public hire or hire and reward (including whilst standing for hire). - All Hackney Carriages must display signage that is prominently on view to prospective passengers that states contactless card payments are accepted. - No additional costs as a result of card payments may be passed onto the passenger.